mikekistler/pure-http-transport/sep.md

 ## Reference Implementation

-An initial reference implementation has been developed in Go.
+An initial reference implementation has been developed in C#.
 It is currently in a private repository and will be made publicly available once the SEP is finalized.

 ## Future Considerations